My Favorite Tie

 The Origins of the Squirmy Wormy Fly Pattern

 The original Squirmito was created by Dave Hise of Casters Online.
-The Squirmy Wormy, a better worm fly and variant of the more widely known San Juan Worm.
+The Squirmy Wormy is an improved variant of the more widely known San Juan Worm.
 Known for smashing strikes and reported to be one of the only flies that trout will actually pursue.
-The squirmy wormy can be used for any fish that eats worms.
-The San Juan worm has won more than its share of one fly tournaments and the squirmy should also.
-The Squirmy Wormy is what I consider a better variant of the San Juan Worm.
+The Squirmy Wormy can be used for any fish that eats worms.
+The San Juan Worm has won more than its share of one fly tournaments and the Squirmy should also.

 Materials and Fly Quality